binarykitchen/videomail-client/README.md

 </html>
 ```

-This will load your webcam, fill the placeholder with the `id="videomail"` with HTML and CSS code, place buttons such as `record`, `pause`, `stop` and much more.
+This will load your webcam, fill that placeholder containing the `id="videomail"` with HTML and CSS code, place buttons such as `record`, `pause`, `stop` and much more.
 Easy.
+It does all the hard work for you.

-That file at `videomail-client.js` is already browserified and included in the `dist` folder for you.
+The included JS file `/dist/videomail-client.js` is already browserified and lies in the `dist` folder.

 With the `debug` option you see additional information in the console.
 This to enhance DX.